PRIVIC: A privacy-preserving method for incremental collection of location data: Introduction

 \subsubsection{Plan of the paper}

-The paper is organized as follows: Section~\ref{sec:prelims} introduces various preliminary ideas from the literature which are relevant to our paper.
+Section~\ref{sec:prelims} introduces preliminary ideas from the literature relevant to this work.
 Section~\ref{sec:LPPM_with_BA} highlights BA as an LPPM because of its extensive privacy-preserving properties.
 Section~\ref{sec:duality} establishes the duality between BA and IBU.
-Sections~\ref{sec:PRIVIC} and~\ref{sec:PRIVIC_MC}, respectively, explains our proposed method (PRIVIC) and characterizes its long-term behaviour by modelling it as a Markov chain.
+Section~\ref{sec:PRIVIC} explains our proposed method (PRIVIC).
 Section~\ref{sec:experiments} exhibits the working of PRIVIC with experiments using real locations from the Gowalla dataset illustrating the convergence of our method.
-Section~\ref{sec:conclusion} concludes.
+Section~\ref{sec:vul_PRIVIC} discusses and illustrates with experiments the vulnerability of PRIVIC under adversarial data submission and Section~\ref{sec:conclusion} concludes.
+Appendices \ref{app:proofs} and \ref{app:tables} contain the proofs of the theorems derived in the paper and the relevant tables supporting the experimental analysis of PRIVIC, respectively.